Celtic Orthodox Church: Death of the founder to today

 On 11 August 1968, Danyel died.
 After his death, his hermitage was abandoned.

-In 1977, three monks who were from an abbaye in Montpellier founded by a Celtic Orthodox priest, Paul-Edouard de Fournier de Brescia in 1973, came to the hermitage and built a church on the site.
+In 1977, three monks who were from an abbey in Montpellier founded by a Celtic Orthodox priest, Paul-Edouard de Fournier de Brescia in 1973, came to the hermitage and built a church on the site.
 By 1979, the Celtic Orthodox Church was part of the Orthodox Church of the British Isles of William Henry Hugo Newman-Norton.

-Paul-Edouard Fournier de Brescia was consecrated bishop under the name Mael in 1980 by the primate of the Celtic Orthodox Church, bishop Seraphim (Norton-Newman).
+Paul-Edouard Fournier de Brescia was consecrated bishop under the name Mael in 1980 by the primate of the Celtic Orthodox Church, bishop Seraphim (Newman-Norton).

 The Orthodox Church of the British Isles and the Celtic Orthodox Church split in 1994, when under Mar Seraphim (William Henry Hugo Newman-Norton) the Orthodox Church of the British Isles joined the Coptic Orthodox Church and changed its name to British Orthodox Church.
-The Celtic Orthodox Church and some other jurisdiction previously under the Orthodox Church of the British Isles remained independent.
+The Celtic Orthodox Church and some other groups previously under the Orthodox Church of the British Isles remained independent.

 With the departure of Mar Seraphim, the Celtic Orthodox Church had no primate.
 Mael was elected primate of the Celtic Orthodox Church by its Holy Synod in 1994 and remained as such until his death in 2014.
 The current primate is since 2014 Metropolitan Marc (Jean Claude Scheerens).

 In 1996, the Celtic Orthodox Church canonised Danyel, its founder.